FHWA/RDE-Visualization-Support/element6/README.md

  - TransStateEvents
  - WiperStatusFrontEvents

-Place the resulting zip files into this directory.
+Place the resulting zip files into the `BSM_FILES` directory.

 ## Running the Scripts

-The script to generate the data is a bash script, which should run without a problem on Linux;  Windows users will need to provide a POSIX-like environment by installing something like [Cygwin](https://www.cygwin.com/).
+The script to generate the data is a bash script, which should run without a problem on Linux and OSX;  Windows users will need to provide a POSIX-like environment by installing something like [Cygwin](https://www.cygwin.com/).
 The script uses the command line interface for [7zip](http://7-zip.org), as we were unable to extract some of the zip files with the OS X version of `unzip`.

 Installing the `7za` command line client: